unifycoin/unifysight-api/README.md

-# *Potsight API*
+# *Unifysight API*

-*Potsight API* is an open-source Potcoin blockchain REST and websocket API.
-Potsight API runs in NodeJS and uses LevelDB for storage.
+*Unifysight API* is an open-source Unifycoin blockchain REST and websocket API.
+Unifysight API runs in NodeJS and uses LevelDB for storage.

 This is a backend-only service.
-If you're looking for a web frontend application, take a look at our official blockchain explorer [Potsight](https://github.com/potcoin/potsight).
+If you're looking for a web frontend application, take a look at our official blockchain explorer [Unifysight](https://github.com/unifycoin/unifysight).

-*Potsight API* allows everyone to develop Potcoin-related applications (such as wallets) that require certain information from the blockchain that potcoind does not provide.
+*Unifysight API* allows everyone to develop Unifycoin-related applications (such as wallets) that require certain information from the blockchain that unifycoind does not provide.

 ## Prerequisites

-* **potcoind** - Download and install [Potcoin](https://github.com/potcoin/potcoin).
+* **unifycoind** - Download and install [Unifycoin](https://github.com/unifycoin/unifycoin).

-*Potsight API* needs a *trusted* potcoind node to run. *Potsight API* will connect to the node through the RPC API, Potcoin peer-to-peer protocol, and will even read its raw block .dat files for syncing.
+*Unifysight API* needs a *trusted* unifycoind node to run. *Unifysight API* will connect to the node through the RPC API, Unifycoin peer-to-peer protocol, and will even read its raw block .dat files for syncing.

-Configure potcoind to listen to RPC calls and set `txindex` to true. potcoind must be running and must have finished downloading the blockchain **before** running *Potsight API*.
+Configure unifycoind to listen to RPC calls and set `txindex` to true. unifycoind must be running and must have finished downloading the blockchain **before** running *Unifysight API*.

 * **Node.js v0.10.x** - Download and Install [Node.js](http://www.nodejs.org/download/).